criss003/IrishRailGuide/README.md

 # IrishRailGuide
 A guide for Irish Rail

+Find out the timetables for Dart and Trains on each station from Dublin

 Technical choices:

 - I choose TBXML because it is the fastest XML Parser and it uses less memory (source: http://www.raywenderlich.com/553/xml-tutorial-for-ios-how-to-choose-the-best-xml-parser-for-your-iphone-project)